Marvel Rivals: Playable characters

-Many of the characters, in addition to other cosmetic skins, have unlockable or purchasable cosmetics based on alternative takes of these characters from their respective comic book series or Marvel Cinematic Universe appearances.
-Spider-Man also has a costume based on his appearance in the video game Marvel's Spider-Man 2.
+Many characters, in addition to cosmetic skins original to the game, have unlockable or purchasable cosmetics based on alternative versions of themselves from various comic book series, Marvel Cinematic Universe appearances, or other video games such as Marvel's Spider-Man 2 and Marvel Cosmic Invasion.

 Seasonal content

-New content will be added to Marvel Rivals through seasonal content updates.
-Initially, each season was to be about three months long and split into two halves, releasing new content with each half season, including at least one new hero.
-From season 3 onward, seasons are planned to last two months, but still split into two halves, effectively introducing a new hero on a monthly basis.
+New content is routinely added to Marvel Rivals through seasonal updates.
+Initially, each season was to last three months long and split into two halves, releasing new content with each half season, including at least one new hero.
+From season 3 onward, seasons have lasted two months but still split into two halves, effectively introducing a new hero on a monthly basis.

-Each season will have a purchasable battle pass which includes cosmetic items (such as character skins, emotes, sprays and player banners) that the player can then buy by using Chrono Tokens, the in-game currency earned from playing matches and completing daily, weekly, and seasonal challenges.
-Once the player purchases a battle pass for the season, it will not expire, allowing the player to claim the rewards during other seasons.
-Other cosmetic content are available within the in-game story using Lattice, a premium currency, which can be obtained through Achievement rewards, events, the Battle Pass, or with real-world currency.
-Further, Marvel Rivals has offered short term events around holiday or seasonal themes, which may include limited-time modes and themed cosmetics for completing challenges.
-For example, the first Winter Celebration event (December 2024–January 2025) featured a 4v4 game mode similar to Splatoon where all the players play as Jeff the Land Shark to use that character's spit attack to cover the most area on a map.
+Each season features a purchasable battle pass which includes cosmetic items (such as character skins, emotes, sprays and player banners) that the player can buy by using Chrono Tokens, the in-game currency earned from playing matches and completing daily, weekly, and seasonal challenges.
+Once the player purchases a battle pass for the season, it will no longer expire.
+Other cosmetic contents are available for purchase within the in-game story using Lattice, a premium currency that can be obtained through Achievement rewards, events, the Battle Pass, or with real-world currency.
+Furthermore, Marvel Rivals has offered short term events around holiday or seasonal themes, which may include limited-time modes and themed cosmetics for completing challenges; for example, the first Winter Celebration event (December 2024–January 2025) featured a 4v4 game mode similar to Splatoon where players used Jeff the Land Shark's spit attack to cover the most area on a map with their team's colour.